Equal Pay Day

 Equal Pay Day is a national day of action dedicated to raising awareness of the gender pay gap.

-According to the Swiss Earnings Structure Survey (2020), the current wage gap is 13.8%.
-The wage gap is illegal and goes directly against the Equal Pay Act laid down in the Federal Constitution.
+According to the Swiss Earnings Structure Survey (2022), the current pay gap is 12%.
+The pay gap is illegal and directly contravenes the Gender Equality Act laid down in the Federal Constitution.

-The date of Equal Pay Day changes from year to year, since it illustrates the current wage gap.
-If a man receives his salary starting from 1 January, 2024, a woman must work for 13.8% of the year for free until she also starts receiving her salary... i.e. until 17 February, 2024.
+The date of Equal Pay Day changes from year to year, since it illustrates the current pay gap.
+If a man receives his salary starting from 1 January, 2025, a woman will have to work 12% of the year for free until she starts getting paid too, i.e. until 17 February, 2025.

 As we do every year, we are once again focusing on a specific topic: